dittowords/ditto-react/README.md

 output = "The cart contains {{itemName}}.";
 ```

-Variable values will be automatically interpolated if a value for a given variable (keyed by the variable's name) is provided via the `variables` prop:
+Template tags are automatically interpolated if a value for a given variable (keyed by the variable's name) is provided via the `variables` prop:

 ```jsx
 <Ditto textId={textId} variables={{ itemName: "apples" }} />